 They lived in Milwaukee with Ida Mae’s sister, but they could not find work there.
 They moved to Chicago, where George found a stable job at the Campbell Soup plant, and Ida Mae found lifelong work as an aide at the Walther Memorial Hospital on the west side of Chicago.
 They lived all over the South Side of Chicago, and finally, in 1967, after thirty years in Chicago, they were able to afford a place of their own, “a beige brick three-flat in a long contested but…newly opened-up neighborhood called South Shore on the Southern tip of the black belt.”
 After Blacks started moving into white neighborhoods, it did not take long for the area to turn all Black.

 George Starling boarded the Silver Meteor, headed for New York, at the Wildwood, Florida depot, a forty-five minute drive from his home in Eustis on April 14, 1945.
 Since his life was in danger, he had to move secretly, “tight and sober-faced, walking slow and deliberate so as not look like the fugitive he had unwittingly become.”
 He had been a sophomore at Florida Agricultural and Mechanical State College, but after his father refused to pay his tuition, he left school to work in the citrus groves, the largest employer of Black Southerners in this region of Florida.
-Underpaid and overworked, George organized the pickers in a unionizing drive with two of his co-workers—a dangerous action by a colored person in the South.
+Underpaid and overworked, George organized the pickers in a unionizing drive with two of his co-workers—a dangerous action by a Black person in the South.
 Eventually, the pickers grew afraid of George, told the owners what he was up to, and a friend warned him that the owners and foremen were going to take him out to the cypress swamp and give him a “necktie party.”
 He decided to leave, telling his father that he was “not gonna change.”

 The Silver Meteor left Wildwood, Florida, with George on board in the Jim Crow car; the closer it got to New York the more he started thinking about the new life ahead of him.
 On April 15, 1945, he arrived at Pennsylvania Station and began his life in Harlem, where, he told Wilkerson, he would be able to “live as a man and to express myself in a manly way without the fear of getting lynched at night.”
 After working at several unsatisfying jobs, he found a stable job on the same railroad lines that had brought him to New York: The Silver Comet that traveled from New York to Birmingham and the Silver Spur from New York to Tampa.
 He was both midwife and chaperone to the thousands of people migrating from the South and to the Northerners who traveled back to their roots.
 He eased them into “the Promised Land” and told “them whatever he knew about this new place, which bus or subway to take, how far the station was from their cousin’s apartment, to watch out for panhandlers and hustlers…and usher them and their luggage off to whatever the future held for them.”

 Robert Joseph Pershing Foster (Pershing in Louisiana, Robert, or Bob, in California), left in the 1950’s for California, and he vowed he would never return to Monroe, Louisiana, where he was raised.
-When he was a teenager in Monroe, he escaped to the Paramount Theater, bought his ticket at the colored window, climbed five flights of stairs, and entered another world—the world of Hollywood.
+When he was a teenager in Monroe, he escaped to the Paramount Theater, bought his ticket at the window for Black people, climbed five flights of stairs, and entered another world—the world of Hollywood.
 Ambitious, smart, and a fighter, Robert was determined to get what he wanted and what he thought he deserved.
-He attended Morehouse College, where he met his future wife Alice Clement, the daughter of the President of Atlanta University; trained to be a physician at Meharry Medical College in Nashville; and finished his residency at the Homer G. Phillips Hospital, a colored facility in St. Louis.
+He attended Morehouse College, where he met his future wife Alice Clement, the daughter of the President of Atlanta University; trained to be a physician at Meharry Medical College in Nashville; and finished his residency at the Homer G. Phillips Hospital, a Black facility in St. Louis.
 Robert was dissatisfied.
 He still lived in the South.
 He wanted to go to California.

 On the Monday after Easter 1953, Robert left Monroe alone (his family lived with Alice’s parents in Atlanta) in a Buick Roadmaster and drove west with “nearly two thousand miles of road ahead of him, the distance that stood between him and California, between Jim Crow and freedom.”
 Robert knew “the code of the road among colored people making the crossing”—there were places you stopped and places you did not.
 He crossed West Texas and arrived in El Paso—“the unspoken border between Jim Crow South and the Free Southwest”—but he did not linger because it was too close to Jim Crow.
-He stayed the night in Lordsburg, New Mexico—one of the few places where colored people could sleep the night—and drove to Phoenix where he was refused a motel room four times.
+He stayed the night in Lordsburg, New Mexico—one of the few places where Black people could sleep the night—and drove to Phoenix where he was refused a motel room four times.
 At the last motel, the owners, who were from Illinois, told him, “We don’t share the opinion of the people in this area.
 But if we take you in, the rest of the motel owners will ostracize us.
 We just can’t do it.
 I’m sorry.”
 Robert got back on the road, barely able to keep his eyes open, and drove the last 345 miles to San Diego.
 He told Wilkerson that he had questioned himself at the time: Was it all worth it?

 Indeed, for Robert, it was worth the trouble.
 He became a successful and much admired surgeon in Los Angeles, where he and his wife Alice built an envious life together—renowned and wealthy.